grz0zrg/fas/README.md

 Phase modulation (PM) is a mean to generate sounds by modulating the phase of an oscillator (carrier) from another oscillator (modulator), it is very similar to frequency modulation (FM).

-PM synthesis in Fragment use a simple algorithm with one carrier and one modulator, the modulator amplitude and frequency can be set with B or A channel.
+PM synthesis in Fragment use a simple algorithm with one carrier and one modulator (with feedback level), the modulator amplitude and frequency can be set with B or A channel.

 PM synthesis is one of the fastest method to generate sounds with Fragment and is able to do re-synthesis.